neilenns/mobiflight-docs/content/devices/potentiometer/configuring-device/index.md

 {{% /steps %}}

 > [!TIP]
-> Even though these steps are for a Cessna 172, the same parking brake input events should work for most planes in Microsoft Flight Simulator.
+> Even though these steps are for a Cessna 172, the same throttle event should work for most single-engine planes in Microsoft Flight Simulator.